mattmakai/underwear/README.rst

 Underwear is a library for easily deploying any Python-powered web application to one or more Linux servers.
+Underwear is configurable by a YAML template and takes care of installing packages, configuring web/WSGI servers, and securing the server.

 What Problem Does Underwear Solve?